 Ex-Montana quarterback acquitted of rape

 MISSOULA, Mont.
-(AP) - Jurors deliberated for more than two hours Friday before acquitting a former University of Montana quarterback in a rape trial that has played out amid NCAA and federal investigations into how the city and school respond to rape allegations on campus.
+(AP) - Jurors deliberated for about two hours Friday before acquitting a former University of Montana quarterback in a rape trial that has played out amid NCAA and federal investigations into how the city and school respond to rape allegations on campus.

-Jordan Johnson and his attorney David Paoli both cried after the verdict was announced, and cheers erupted from the area where the defendant's family was sitting in the packed courtroom.
+Jordan Johnson and his attorney David Paoli both cried after the verdict was announced, and cheers erupted from the area where Johnson's family was sitting in the packed courtroom.

-The accusations against Johnson, 20, have drawn much attention in Montana, where UM football is the top sports attraction.
-Johnson led the school to a successful 2011 season as starting quarterback before being accused of assaulting a woman while watching a movie with her at her home last year.
+The accusations against Johnson, 20, drew much attention in Montana, where UM football is the top sports attraction.
+Johnson led the school to a successful 2011 season as starting quarterback before being accused of assaulting a woman while watching a movie with her at her home a year ago.

 His case has unfolded against a backdrop of NCAA and federal investigations of the university's athletic department and the manner in which rape allegations are handled on campus, investigated by police and prosecuted by the Missoula County attorney's office.

 The situation left some worried that the highly successful football team was out of control off the field.